-In January 2014 the US Census Bureau released its annual findings on the state of Irish America and to help you celebrate the close of Irish American Heritage month, IrishCentral sifted through the data to find you the top ten facts on Irish Americans
+In January 2014, the US Census Bureau released its annual findings on the state of Irish America and to help you celebrate the close of Irish American Heritage month, IrishCentral sifted through the data to find you the top ten facts about Irish Americans

 1. Nine signatories of the Declaration of Independence were Irish.